-- Excess skin or drooping of the upper eyelids
+- Excess skin over the upper eyelids

 Coronal Brow Lift

 This was the original technique developed to perform a brow or forehead lift.
 An incision is made in the hair behind the natural hairline of the forehead and temples.
 The skin and deep layers forehead are undermined and elevated to the eyebrows inferiorly.
-Muscles that are the cause of the lining or furrowing are selectively removed.
-Care is taken to preserve active movement of the lateral brows.
+Muscles that are the cause of the lining or furrowing are selectively removed..
+Care is taken to preserve the active movement of the lateral brows.
 The forehead is lifted superiorly to reposition the brows.
 The excess scalp is removed and the incision closed.

 The major advantage of this procedure is that the incision is well concealed in the hair-bearing scalp and that the results are reliable and long lasting.
 This technique raises the hairline.
 This may be a problem for those with an existing high forehead.
 If this is the case the incision can be made within the hairline instead of behind the hairline.
 Hair loss and decreased sensation are possible complications that may occur.
 Men with hair loss or baldness would need alternative procedures.

 For those who prefer or cannot have an incision across the entire scalp as done with the Coronal Brow Lift, the Lateral Temporal Brow Lift may be an alternative.
 This procedure is performed by making a 1-2 inch incision in the temporal hairline.
 The advantage is that there are only small incisions in both temple scalp areas.
 This procedure is performed for the elevation of the lateral brow and forehead.
 It will not correct mid forehead lining or furrowing and creasing between the eyebrows.
 To correct the furrowing between the eyebrows a Transpalpebral Excision of Corrugator and Procerus Muscles may be done in conjunction with the Lateral-Temporal Brow Lift.